 I have a love annoyance relationship with photo Christmas cards.
-I love photo Christmas cards.
-In fact, we use Snapfish every year to find the perfect design and then use photos from our travels to make the perfect Christmas card.
+On one hand, I love photo Christmas cards.
+In fact, we order personalized Christmas cards every year.
+I go through lots of designs from different greeting cards companies to find the perfect one.
+I recently stumbled across Paperless Post.

-Many friends and families also send us cards and I love seeing how their families change every year.
-The only problem is, what is one to do with all these beautiful Christmas picture cards?
+In addition to the cards I order, many of my friends and family send us Christmas cards as well.
+I love seeing how their families change every year.
+The only problem is, what is one to do with all these beautiful photo Christmas cards?
 They deserve to be displayed in the most creative way.

 The perfect way to display these photo cards is to make a homemade Christmas card tree.
 The best part is that you already have most if not all of these supplies at home already.
 This craft should not cost you more than $2.00.

 Twigs (gather old fallen twigs and branches from around the neighborhood or from your next nature walk).
 You could also opt to get fancy and buy some from a home design store.
 Feel free to spray paint your branches if you desire.